 The Bureau of Investigations, under the supervision of a Director, is the primary investigative and law enforcement arm of the Virgin Islands Department of Justice.
-Its mission is to investigate matters to include, but not limited to,
+Its mission is to investigate matters to include, but not limited to the following:

 Tort Claims, Civil Litigation, Anti-Trust, Civil Rights, Pre-Employment Background Investigations, Misconduct by Government Employees, Public/Government Corruption, White Collar Crime, Consumer Fraud, Unsolved Homicides, Organized Crime, Use of Deadly Force, Fugitive Investigations, Jury and Witness Tampering, and Enforcement of the Sexual Offender Registry.